Sam Giancana

 Giancana was born in Chicago to Italian immigrant parents.
-He joined the 42 Gang as a teenager, developing a reputation in organized crime which gained him the notice of Chicago Outfit leaders.
-During the late 1930s, Giancana joined the Chicago Outfit.
-From the 1940s through the 1950s, he controlled the illegal gambling, illegal liquor distribution, and political rackets in Louisiana.
-In the early 1940s, Giancana was involved in Chicago's African-American lottery payout system for the Outfit.
-In 1957, Giancana became the boss of the Chicago Outfit.
+He joined the 42 Gang as a teenager, developing a reputation in organized crime, which gained him the notice of the leaders of the Chicago Outfit, which he joined during the late 1930s.
+From the 1940s through the 1950s, he controlled illegal gambling, illegal liquor distribution, and political rackets in Louisiana.
+In the early 1940s, Giancana was involved in a takeover of Chicago's black American lottery payout system for the Outfit.
+In 1957, he became the boss of the Chicago Outfit.

 According to some sources, Giancana and the Mafia were involved in John F. Kennedy's victory in the 1960 presidential election.
 During the 1960s, he was recruited by the Central Intelligence Agency (CIA) in a plot to assassinate Cuban leader Fidel Castro.
-Conspiracy theorists consider Giancana along with Mafia leaders Santo Trafficante Jr. and Carlos Marcello associated with the assassination of Kennedy.
+Conspiracy theorists consider Giancana, along with Mafia leaders Santo Trafficante Jr. and Carlos Marcello, to be associated with the assassination of John F. Kennedy.
 In 1965, Giancana was convicted of contempt of court, serving one year in prison.
 After his release from prison, Giancana fled to Cuernavaca, Mexico.
 In 1974, he was deported to the United States, returning to Chicago.
 Giancana was murdered on June 19, 1975, in Oak Park, Illinois, shortly before he was scheduled to appear before the Church Committee.

 Early life

-Giancana was born Gilormo Giangana on May 24, 1908, in The Patch neighborhood of Chicago to Antonio Giangana and Antonia DeSimmona, Italian immigrants from Castelvetrano, Sicily, Italy.
+Giancana was born Gilormo Giangana on May 24, 1908, in The Patch neighborhood of Chicago to Antonio Giangana and Antonia DeSimmona, Italian immigrants from Castelvetrano, Sicily.
 His father immigrated in 1905, while his mother immigrated in 1906; he had seven siblings.
 Antonia died in 1910 and his father married Mary Leonardi.
-On September 23, 1933, Giancana married Angeline DeTolve, the daughter of immigrants from the Italian region of Basilicata.
-They had three daughters, Antoinette born 1935, Bonnie born 1938, and Francine born 1945.
-Angeline died on April 23, 1954, leaving him to raise his daughters.